Blood Type

 O

-Molecular Genetics of the ABO Blood Type system
+Molecular & Immuno-Genetics of the ABO Blood Type system

 The ABO blood type is produced by a locus on the long arm of Chromosome 9 (9q32.4).
 There are a variety of alleles (designated IA and IB) that generate one of two antigenic proteins, A or B, respectively, on the surface of Red Blood Cells (RBCs).
 A third class of alleles (designated i) does not generate an antigen.
 Blood type is determined by the presence of one or the other, both, or neither

 antigen.
 Genotypes IAIA and IAi both produce blood type A, IBIB and IBi both produce type B. Alleles IA and IB are therefore genetically dominant to i.
-Because the heterozygous genotypes IAIB produces a distinct blood type AB with both antigens, alleles IA and IB are genetically co-dominant.
-Genotype ii produces blood type O.
+Genotype IAIB produces blood type AB with both antigens: the alleles IA and IB are therefore genetically co-dominant.
+Genotype ii produces neither antigen and produces blood type O.

 The immune system generate antibodies